tock/tock/doc/Syscalls.md

 Second, context switching to the kernel allows it to do other resource handling before returning to the application.
-This could include running other applications, servicing queued callbacks, or many other activities.
+This could include running other applications, servicing queued upcalls, or many other activities.

 Finally,
 and most importantly, using system calls allows applications to be built